cdoremus/MyNotes/Spanish Notes.md

 - precios - prices
 - comprar - buy
 - pagar - pay
+- moneda - currency
+### Shopping phrases
+- ¿Cuánto cuesta? - How much does it cost?
+  - Use *`cuestan`* fot múltiple items
+  - Alternatively you can say *Cuánto vale* (how much is it worth) or *Cuánto es*
+- ¿En efectivo o con tarjeta? - Cash or credit card?
+-

 # Home related
 - la habitación - room